YassineYousfi/alaska/README.md

 - Notebooks to fine-tune feature extractors and train custom detectors
 - Models are shared within the Tensorflow framework, and converted to [ONNX](https://github.com/onnx/onnx) for use with other deep learning frameworks.

 Please note that shared models are only for JPEG quality factor 95.
-Please open an issue if other quality factors are needed.

 ## Dependecies